 Injuries arising out of athletic activity are growing in frequency.
 While most sports leagues or organized activities require some type of waiver, the activity must still be conducted under reasonably safe guidelines.
 The increased attention on sports related head injuries has shed light on the improper ways that teams, leagues, and organizations have treated these injuries in the past.
 If leagues do not follow their own internal and administrative policies on how to handle such injuries, they may be liable for the damages competitors sustained.

 Understand Your Rights

 These are just a few examples of the many types of personal injury claims.
 If you believe you have been the victim of some other person or group’s negligent behavior, it is important to seek help from an experienced personal injury lawyer as soon as possible.
 Washington law allows only three years from the time of the incident for an injured person to bring a claim.

-If you have any questions about whether you have suffered an injury and might have a personal injury case please contact an experienced personal injury attorney such as those at Brain Injury Law of Seattle in order to have your questions answered and the compensation you deserve.
+If you have any questions about whether you have suffered an injury and might have a personal injury case, please contact an experienced personal injury attorney such as those at Brain Injury Law of Seattle to have your questions answered and the compensation you deserve.